LucDoh/CrowdRank/README.md

 http://54.177.99.61:8501

-(Deployed using AWS on an EC2 instance with S3 storage)
+(Deployed on an EC2 instance with data on S3)

 ## Package
-Run the package to see the best rankings of a product (e.g. laptops):
+Run the package to see the best brands of a product (e.g. laptops):

     python crowdrank_simple.py laptops